Don't Let Congress Condemn the Mexican Wolf to Extinction!

 0 have signed.
 Let’s get to 2,500!

-We are writing to you today to express our extreme concerns about S.2277, which would delist the Mexican Gray Wolf (Canis lupus baileyi) from the List of Threatened and Endangered Wildlife (Congress 2018).
+We are writing to you today to express our extreme concerns about the bills and riders that have been introduced over the past few years which would delist the Mexican Gray Wolf (Canis lupus baileyi) from the List of Threatened and Endangered Wildlife and/or would otherwise end the recovery of this highly threatened subspecies (Congress 2015; Congress 2016a; Congress 2016b; Congress 2016c; Congress 2017; Congress 2018).

 The Mexican Gray Wolf is the most genetically distinct subspecies of the Gray Wolf (Canis lupus) in North America, and is native to Mexico and the American Southwest.
 This wolf was subjected to extensive human persecution once Europeans colonized the continent, which nearly drove it to extinction.
 The Mexican Gray Wolf was listed as an Endangered subspecies in 1976, and became extinct in the wild once the last seven survivors were removed into captivity.
 This wolf was reintroduced to Arizona and New Mexico in 1998 and to Mexico in 2011.
 While the wild populations have been increasing in recent years, the subspecies struggles to recover, with only 113 wolves in the American Southwest and 31 wolves in Mexico (USFWS 2017).